Get insider tips on the best places to visit and ‘must do' activities from the parks’ senior rangers.

 Where can I launch my kayak within the dolphin sanctuary and is there anywhere I can hire one for a friend?

-Throughout November, the Adelaide International Bird Sanctuary and Adelaide Dolphin Sanctuary come together as National Parks South Australia’s Park of the Month.
+Throughout November, the Adelaide International Bird Sanctuary and Adelaide Dolphin Sanctuary come together as National Parks and Wildlife Service South Australia’s Park of the Month.
 There’s heaps of events and activities to get involved in as part of this ‘Adelaide Shorebird and Dolphin Festival’ – check the website for all the details.

 Prefer to explore at your own pace?
 Check out 4 fun things to do at Adelaide’s bird sanctuary or 5 things you’ll find at Adelaide’s dolphin sanctuary for more insider tips to take on board for your next visit.